terminalcloud/apps/docs/agenti.md

 ### Documentation:
-For additional information about Ajenti please go to: ** http://support.ajenti.org/ **
+For additional information about Ajenti please go to the [Agenti Support site](http://support.ajenti.org)